 - Build your résumé and professional experience with an internship related to your interests.

 Two semesters of college-level Spanish or equivalent.
+Virtual internship and online seminar will take place in Spanish.
 Previous college-level coursework and/or significant preparation in environmental studies, ecology, biology, or related fields is highly recommended for this virtual internship.